When Did the First iPhone Come Out?

 Cross-checked early user reviews

-Clearly separated first-hand observations
+Clearly separated first-hand observation and verified fact

 Opinion and interpretation are labeled.
 Historical facts are verified.